 A small house is not a problem, it’s an opportunity to get creative.

 I encourage you to experiment with these design principles and to master the art of maximizing space in tiny houses.
 With a bit of perseverance, you can create a truly unique home that will be a pleasure to live in no matter how small it is.

 Want to know how small houses can save you money?
-Read our article on the benefits of small houses to learn just how many ways they can help you to save.
+Read my article on the benefits of small houses to learn just how many ways they can help you to save.

 3-Meter Wide Driveway Houses (Examples, Photos, & Floor Plans)Architecture

 12 Small House Benefits: Why Building Tiny Makes Sense!Architecture